Global Coin and XceptionalMint™ unveil "Coming To Life™ 5oz silver Buffalo Nickel sculpted "Beyond Relief™" by former U.S. Mint Medallic Artist Michael Gaudioso

 - Ultra-Limited Mintage: Only 5000 coins minted worldwide

-- Limited Release: Only 175 coins feature dual hand signatures from designer Michael Gaudioso and 42nd U.S. Treasurer Anna Escobedo Cabral with accompanying hand autographed “letter of release.”
+- Limited Release: Only 175 coins feature dual hand signatures from designer Michael Gaudioso and 42nd U.S. Treasurer Anna Escobedo Cabral, with an accompanying hand-signed “letter of release.”

 - “Beyond Relief™” Sculpting: 33mm of sculptural depth, a level of dimensional artistry rarely achieved in numismatic history